pradosoft/prado/UPGRADE.md

 Upgrading from v4.1.2
 ---------------------
+- Application parameter "PluginContentId" is added for integrating PRADO Composer Extensions' pages into an application.
+All PRADO Composer extensions use "PluginContentId" for their TContent ID to integrate into any particular application's layouts.
 - Wsat has been moved into its own repo; if you use it, you may want to add to your composer.json: "pradosoft/prado-wsat": "*"
 - the prado-cli command used to create a new project has been removed.
 Use "composer create-project pradosoft/prado-app <directory>" instead.
 - TEACache has been removed.
 The eAccelerator project has been abandoned and doesn't work with PHP > 5.4.